How to master multilocation inventory management

 Using the right perishable inventory management system is going to reduce your manufacturing lead time.
 With the help of the right tool, you and your team will know what needs to be done and when, as well as:

-Katana’s cloud inventory software helps thousands of manufacturers get a live look at their inventory, production, sales, and more.
+Katana’s cloud inventory software helps thousands of businesses get a live look at their inventory, production, sales, and more.
 Perishable inventory management is significantly easier to track with features designed to give you total visibility and control, including: